dotnet/docs/docs/fsharp/get-started/get-started-vscode.md

 If you're not sure about what the code is actually doing, here's a step-by-step.

-As you can see, `toPigLatin` is a function which takes a word as its input and converts it to a Pig-Latin representation of that word.
+As you can see, `toPigLatin` is a function that takes a word as its input and converts it to a Pig-Latin representation of that word.
 The rules for this are as follows:

 If the first character in a word starts with a vowel, add "yay" to the end of the word.
 If it doesn't start with a vowel, move that first character to the end of the word and add "ay" to it.